mistweaverco/tafuta.nvim/README.md

         -- If you don't want a command, you can set it to `nil` user_command_prompt = "Tf",
         user_command_cursor = "Tfc",
+        user_command_live = "Tfl",
-        -- rg options, a lua table of options to pass to rg, -- e.g. { "--hidden", "--no-ignore" }
+        -- rg options, a lua table of options to pass to rg as default, -- e.g. { "--hidden", "--no-ignore" }
         -- Default: nil
         -- See `rg --help` for more options